zmts/supra-api-nodejs/README.md

 - Automated API documentation

 ## Key points:
+### 0.
+Supra-api-nodejs its about monolith first approach.

 ### 1. Routing
 Each entity have own router class that implement RESTful interface to work with it.
 ```